 Homemade vegetable broth

-Homemade vegetable broth is easier and faster to make than you might think.
-In addition to being able to use vegetable cuttings, homemade broth allows us to control the amount of salt and the quality of the ingredients.
+Homemade vegetable stock is easier and quicker to make than you might imagine.
+In addition to being able to use vegetable cuttings, homemade broth allows us to control the quantity of salt and the quality of the ingredients.

-Commercial broth is generally very high in sodium and contains undesirable flavor enhancers.
+Indeed, commercial broth is generally very high in sodium and contains flavor enhancers which are undesirable.

 Here is our recipe for homemade vegetable broth.
-You will discover which vegetables to use, which ones to avoid and our tips on how to control the flavour.
+You will discover which vegetables to use, which ones to avoid and our tips for getting the flavor right.

-Vegetable scraps can be frozen as you go along, so you can store them.
+Vegetable scraps can be frozen as you go, in order to accumulate them.

 Homemade vegetable broth is made up of five categories of ingredients.